Depth-Enhanced Feature Pyramid Network for Occlusion-Aware Verification of Buildings from Oblique Images: Experimental evaluation and analysis

 \subsection{Experimental results}

-The building types in Zurich are more regularly and sparsely arranged than those in Shenzhen; this leads to differences in the quality of the oblique image projections, which in turn produces more disturbance in image identification.
-To render the features of the building verification images more prominent, we select the proper value for the 3D multi-view verification strategy and thereby select the optimal projection quality for the building image.
-An overview of the verified cadastral data obtained using the 3D multi-view voting strategy for the Zurich and Shenzhen datasets is displayed in Figure \ref{fig:verify_dlg}.
+The building types in Zurich are more regularly and sparsely arranged than those in Shenzhen; this leads to differences in the quality of the oblique image projections, which in turn produces more variable disturbance in image identification.
+All the hyper-parameters for the FPN network are kept the same in this work.
+To render the features of the building verification images more prominent, we need to select the proper value for the multi-view verification strategy and thereby select the optimal projection quality for the building image.
+The numbers of selected fa\c{c}ade image (Figure \ref{fig:verification}) are selected differently for the two datasets, according to the visibility of fa\c{c}ade views.
+Shenzhen is featuring dense, high and occluded buildings, therefore only the best fa\c{c}ade view is used; for Zurich, because the buildings are relatively lower and visibility better, two best views are used to improve robustness.
+An overview of the verified building footprint data obtained using the multi-view voting strategy for the Zurich and Shenzhen datasets is displayed in Figure \ref{fig:verify_dlg}.

-Furthermore, to evaluate the performance of the proposed 3D multi-view voting strategy, we compared the verification results from the nadir view (using only roof images) and oblique view (using only fa\c{c}ade images).
-We used the general statistical metrics of TP (true positive), FN (false negative), FP (false positive), and TN (true negative) as quantitative indicators.
+Furthermore, to evaluate the performance of the proposed multi-view voting strategy, we compared the verification results from the nadir view (using only roof images) and oblique view (using only fa\c{c}ade images).
+We used the general statistical metrics of TP (true positive), TN (true negative), FP (false positive) and FN (false negative) as quantitative indicators.
 Meanwhile, positive and negative samples refer to demolished and unchanged areas, respectively.
 To evaluate the results more intuitively, we chose two ratios as criteria: the correctness of positive ($C_{P}$) and negative ($C_{N}$) results.
 These are computed as:

-We statisticized these metrics and display them in Table \ref{tab:verification_result}.
+We summarize these metrics and display them in Table \ref{tab:verification_result}.